If you produce music and want to do it full-time, this article will help you find a way to make money off your work.

 Here’s the thing:

-Moreover, people are eager to learn new skills – something they’re interested in, but were not taught at school.
+Moreover, people are eager to learn new skills – something they’re interested in but was not taught at school.
 Music producing is one of such skills.
 So, if you’re doing what you do for some time and have valuable lessons on how to navigate the music industry, share them with those just starting out their careers.

 There are many ways you can teach music production.
 Do seminars, organize meetups, write ebooks, create online courses and tutorials… Sell your knowledge on online learning platforms like Skillshare or Udemy, or directly through Sellfy, like Farai The Producer does it: